 \subsection{Generalized Tambara modules}

-Originally, \emph{Tambara modules}~\cite{tambara06} were conceived as a structure on top of certain profunctors that made them interplay nicely with some monoidal action in both its covariant and contravariant components.
+Originally, \emph{Tambara modules}~\cite{tambara06} were conceived of as a structure on top of certain profunctors that made them play nicely with some monoidal action in both their covariant and contravariant components.

-In functional programming, Tambara modules represent the different ways in which we can use an optic.
-If $P$ has Tambara module structure for the monoidal actions defining an optic, we can use that optic to lift the Tambara module applied to the foci, $P(A,B)$, to the Tambara module applied to the full structures, $P(S,T)$.
-For instance, the profunctor $(-) \times B \to (-)$ can be used to lift the projection $A \times B \to B$ into the \hask{update} function $S \times B \to T$.
-In other words, that profunctor is a Tambara module compatible with all the families of optics that admit an \hask{update} function, such as \emph{lenses}.
-In programming libraries, this can be used to define a polymorphic \hask{update} combinator that works across different optic families.
+For our purposes, Tambara modules represent the different ways in which we can use an optic.
+If a profunctor $P$ has Tambara module structure for the monoidal actions defining an optic, we can use that optic to lift the profunctor applied to the foci, $P(A,B)$, to the full structures, $P(S,T)$.
+For instance, the profunctor $(-) \times B \to (-)$ can be used to lift the projection $A \times B \to B$ into the \texttt{update} function $S \times B \to T$.
+In other words, this profunctor is a Tambara module compatible with all the families of optics that admit an \texttt{update} function, such as \emph{lenses}.
+In programming libraries, that profunctor can be used to define a polymorphic \texttt{update} combinator that works across different families of optics.

 Formally, we want to prove that Tambara modules for the actions \(\actL{}{}\) and \(\actR{}{}\) are copresheaves over the category \(\Optic_{\actL{}{},\actR{}{}}\).
 This will also justify the profunctor representation of optics in terms of Tambara modules (Theorem~\ref{th:profrep}).